anirudhkaushik2003/Red-Riding-Hood/README.md

 - <kbd>F</kbd>: Plant flowers

 ## Note:
-Pick up a flower and plant it again to heal
+Pick up a flower :sunflower: and plant it again to heal :hospital: